fringewidth/numpy-complete/README.md

 ## Features
 - Recognises a handwritten digit from a 28 $\times$ 28 pixel grid using a feed-forward neural network with two hidden layers, 16 neurons each.
+- Accuraccy of 87.6% with an average cross entropy loss of 0.043
 - Makes use of only NumPy for numerical processing.
 All functions ar custom implemented and modifiable.
 - Ability to run custom input.
 - Training notebook available for customizing the training process.
+- See [train.ipynb](./train.ipynb) for details on architecture and implementaion.